fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: content ::

-FIXME
+- On one side, **for simulations LHCb plans to offload certain calculations to GPUs.
+GPUs are treated as accelerators**.

-- For simulations LHCb plans to offload calculations to GPUs.
-While doing so, the CPU waits.
-The processing efficiency will need to be calculated differently wrt to what we do now.
+    - While doing so, the CPU waits (and the GPU waits to be given something to do).
-- ML: higher GPU occupation?
+    - Clearly, the processing efficiency will need to be calculated differently wrt to what we do now.
--
+- Training on ML: higher GPU occupation?